azerion/bluestack-sdk-ios/upgrading.md

 ```
 Librairies

-**If you are using cocoapods, you have to remove AmazonAd.framework, it will be auto-downloaded by cocoapods**
+**If you are using cocoapods, you must remove AmazonAd.framework, it will be auto-downloaded by cocoapods**

 Don't forget to update following librairies :